SuzetteRansome/writing-samples/README.md

 Virtual Reality (VR) technology has revolutionized various industries, offering immersive and interactive experiences that were once only imaginable.
 Read on to delve into the wide range of applications of VR in different sectors:
 '[Embracing Virtual Reality: How Emerging Virtual Reality (VR) Technology Drives Transformation Across Industries](https://github.com/SuzetteRansome/writing-samples/blob/main/Embracing%20Virtual%20Reality.pdf)'

+E-commerce companies have many advantages.
+However, they have an undeniable disadvantage for customers, which is the absence of face-to-face interactions and the inability to physically experience products prior to purchase.
+This article provides solutions for how e-commerce businesses can overcome this challenge: